chekotisrikanth/agent-zero/prompts/agent.tools.md

  Returns a DataFrame if supported, otherwise saves the data to an Excel file.
  Interval format should be either '1sec','1min', '5min', '30min', or '1day'
  from_date,to_date,interval,optionType,strikePrice
- optionType and strikeprice should be empty or null for index. for options, optionType should be either CE or PE
+ optionType and strikeprice should be null for index. for options, optionType should be either CE or PE and strikePrice is mandatory for options

  **Example usage**:
  ~~~json